SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Additional Experimental Results

 \subsection{Evaluation on CHED (Contextual Hop Editing Dataset)}

-\textsc{CHED} \citep{park-etal-2025-context} extends the \textsc{CounterFact} by evaluating whether knowledge edits remain robust under additional prefix contexts.
-Specifically, each rewrite prompt $(s,r)$ is preceded by sentences derived from either the original subject $s$, the old object $o$, the new object $o^{\ast}$, or their one-hop neighbors.
+\textsc{CHED} \citep{park-etal-2025-context} extends \textsc{CounterFact} by evaluating whether knowledge edits remain robust under additional prefix contexts.
+Specifically, each rewrite prompt $(e,r)$ is preceded by sentences derived from either the original entity $e$, the old attribute $a$, the new attribute $a^{\ast}$, or their one-hop neighbors.
 The six context types thus test whether the edited model can maintain correctness when auxiliary but semantically related cues are introduced.
-As shown in Table~\ref{tab:ched_results}, our method consistently outperforms across all context types, indicating strong resilience to contextual variation.
+As shown in Table~\ref{tab:ched_results}, SUIT consistently outperforms across all context types, indicating strong resilience to contextual variation.